How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Conclusion

 Motivated by the need to evaluate the engagement of interdisciplinary publications, we present a novel annotation taxonomy designed to capture citation purpose.
-Developed in the context of interdisciplinary NLP papers, the taxonomy includes categories specifically designed to capture interdisciplinary citation purpose with the downstream task of evaluating citation engagement.
-We present an annotation study of NLP+CSS work and a resulting dataset of 369 annotated citations.
-We include an analysis of our manually-annotated dataset, which reveals that the purpose of a citation is often related to the section it occurs in, and also that the purpose can be predictive of the level of engagement.
-These demonstrate the usefulness of our taxonomy for revealing insights about the field of NLP+CSS.
-As we develop and analyze this framework in the context of NLP work, it serves as a first step for the development of a broader framework to study interdisciplinarity.
+The taxonomy includes categories specifically designed to capture interdisciplinary citation purpose.
+We present an annotation study of NLP+CSS work and a resulting dataset of 950 agreed-upon annotated citations, along with an automatic classifier for predicting citation purpose.
+We operationalize our Citation Purpose taxonomy to present a Citation Engagement Predictor for estimating publication's depth of engagement with a given citation given signal from the section and purpose of corresponding in-text references.
+Finally, we demonstrate the usefulness of our resulting framework by presenting an analysis of a set of NLP+CSS publications, finding that only a minority engage very deeply with the works they cite.
+Because we develop and analyze this framework in the context of NLP work, it serves as a first step for the development of a broader framework to study interdisciplinarity.
 We leave the validation of this framework in additional fields to future work.